Theatre of Croatia: Croatian National Theatre in Zagreb

 With the increasing demands on Zagreb's old theatre in St Mark's Square, it was decided to build a larger theatre to accommodate the new artistic and technical requirements.
 So in 1895 the Croatian National Theatre moved to a new purpose-built building on Republic of Croatia Square in Zagreb's Lower Town, where it is based today.
 The Austro-Hungarian emperor Franz Joseph I was at the unveiling of this new building during his visit to the city in 1895.
 The new building was the project of famed Viennese architects Ferdinand Fellner and Herman Helmer, whose firm had built several theatres in Vienna.
 Celebrations marking the 100th anniversary of the building were held on October 14, 1995.

 The auditorium has seating for 809 patrons, including the parterre, two tiers of boxes and a balcony.
 The Croatian National Theatre has three ensembles: a drama company founded in 1860, opera established in 1870, and ballet first formed in 1894.
-In principal, the drama and opera repertoires are focused on classical pieces and well-known pieces by contemporary authors.
+In principle, the drama and opera repertoires are focused on classical pieces and well-known pieces by contemporary authors.
 The ballet ensemble also leans towards a more classical repertoire, but also sometimes includes contemporary dance.

 Croatian National Theatre in Split

 Originally opened in 1893, the Croatian National Theatre in Split is owned and operated by the City of Split and is one of the oldest surviving theatres in Dalmatia.
 When first opened, the auditorium that could accommodate 1,000 with three tiers of boxes, a gallery and parterre circle.
 The building was designed by Emilio Veccietti and Ante Bezić, whose approach was that of historical eclecticism.
 Following a fire in 1970, major renovations were need to reconstruct parts of the original building (the front façade, the atrium, and the foyer) while a new west wing was added.
 The main theatre now has seating for 660, and there is an additional chamber stage, called Stage 55 (Scena 55).

 After an initial attempt to establish a theatrical company in 1898, it was not until 1920 that Split's first professional ensemble was founded.
 Although it only ran for 8 years, the drama and opera ensembles resumed again in 1945, and in 1952 they were joined by a ballet ensemble.
 Today all three produce rich and diverse repertoires, both classical and contemporary.
 The drama and the opera ensembles are particularly dedicated to working with authors from the Mediterranean cultural scene.

 Since 1954, the Croatian National Theatre has been organizing the Split Summer Festival, with productions by all three ensembles contributing to the festival's program.
-Also, since 1992, the Croatian National Theatre in Split has been organizing Marulić Days - Festival of Croatian Drama.
+Also, since 1992, the Croatian National Theatre in Split has been organizing Marulić Days – Festival of Croatian Drama.